 Currently, the License Manager does not return licenses on a ctrlX COREvirtual.

-7.2 App Signing by Bosch Rexroth (MANDATORY)
+7.2 App Signing by Bosch Rexroth (MANDATORY)¶

 To make sure that only apps that have successfully passed the validation process are available as a ctrlX app, these Apps need to be signed by Bosch Rexroth.
 During the signing process, the app binaries are checked and combined with a signature.
 This signature guarantees that the app cannot be modified after the validation and signing process.

-At the moment, only Bosch Rexroth can sign ctrlX apps
+Note: Currently only Bosch Rexroth can sign ctrlX apps

-8 ctrlX Security System (OPTIONAL)
+8 ctrlX Security System (OPTIONAL)¶

-8.1 ctrlX CORE reverse proxy (OPTIONAL)
+8.1 ctrlX CORE reverse proxy (OPTIONAL)¶

 The proxy URL is the most important setting in the package-manifest.json file for the app to be integrated seamlessly into the ctrlX CORE.
 The reverse proxy will forward requests to the URL that are defined for the app web service.